KotoLLC/peacenik/README.md

 ## How you can help

-This thing costs money!
+There are a few ways you can help.

+If you have some free time, I have all sorts of things you can do.
+Just get in touch via email at mreider at gmail dot com.

+And of course, you can donate money.
 I am paying for a couple of engineers to help me, plus server costs, etc. So please donate to our [gofundme](https://www.gofundme.com/f/byezuck), send me a donation on [Paypal](https://paypal.me/Mreider), or to my Bitcoin wallet `1Bdgi62pGvaP4ZaY2nGSeNr9UfquvMqQ5P`